bakerccm/leeches-public/readme.md

 - [config](config) contains [config.yaml](config.yaml) which may be used to store user-specific parameters such as the API key used by [code/Ailaoshan_IUCNdata.R](code/Ailaoshan_IUCNdata.R) to access IUCN data.
 An API key is not included in this repository, and you should supply your own if you want to use this code.

 - Intermediate and final outputs get saved to [figures](figures), [tables](tables), [fasta](fasta), [rdata](rdata) and [rds](rds).
 In addition, [preOTU_networks](preOTU_networks) contains the correlation networks of preOTUs used by [Doug Yu](https://github.com/dougwyu) to generate the final OTUs.
 Some intermediate and final output files are included here to facilitate re-analysis of our results, but these can all be re-generated using the original input data and code in this repository.

+- [scripts](scripts) and [slurm](slurm) may be used to locate files such as batch submission scripts, stdout and stderr files if running parts of the workflow in a cluster environment.

 ## Further information